EuropeanTestingConference/europeantestingconference/pages/2019/location/index.md

 **25 rooms** with discount on price.
 You have to send an email to <accolon@ac-hotels.com> or phone them (+34 963 10 64 30), indicating that you will attend the conference
-**The time to make the reservation ends January 14th or until rooms are available.** Rates can be overwritten.
+**The time to make the reservation ends January 14th or until rooms are available.** Rates could be written.

 Double room individual use per night: 132€<br/>
 Double room per night: 148,50€<br/>